 Students are encouraged to participate in extracurricular sports.
-Some of these sports are, but not limited to basketball, table tennis, soccer, volleyball and chess.
+Some of these sports are, but not limited to basketball, football, table tennis, volleyball and chess.
 Other sports activities are offered according to teacher and parent availability, and student request.

-For more information, contact the Sports Coordinator, Mr Ferreira: troyf@lac.school.nz
+For more information, contact the Sports Coordinator, Mr Wynn Llena: sport@lac.school.nz